-[†]josquin.errard@lpnhe.in2p3.fr [‡]Davide.Poletti@apc.univ-paris7.fr
+[†]E-mail: josquin.errard@lpnhe.in2p3.fr

+[‡]E-mail: Davide.Poletti@apc.univ-paris7.fr

-In this work we develop a framework capable of accounting for differences between these two sky signal models.
-As in [14], we assume that the components are separated with the help of the parametric component separation technique and we estimate by semianalytic means both the bias and statistical uncertainty, which are both present whenever the two sky models do not match.
+models.
+As in [14], we assume that the components are separated with help of the parametric component separation technique and we estimate by semi-analytic means both the bias and statistical uncertainty, which are both present whenever the two sky models do not match.
 This can be either due to differences in the frequency scaling laws for some of the components or their spatial variability.
 The framework also permits incorporating the uncertainty related to our ignorance of the foreground signals and/or shortcomings of our models.

 The bias and statistical uncertainties are then propagated to the second step of the procedure, where their impact on r is calculated.
-The new approach is equivalent to that of Errard et al. (2011) [14], if the sky model and the true sky are consistent, and in this sense it extends and completes this earlier work.
+The new approach is equivalent to that of Errard et al (2011) [14], if the sky model and the true sky are consistent, and in this sense it extends and completes this earlier work.

-We present the formalism in Sec.
-II and demonstrate and validate it in Sec.
+We present the formalism in Sect.
+II and demonstrate and validate it in Sect.
 III.
-We leave a thorough investigation of different experimental setups and foreground models for future work.
+We leave a thorough investigation of different experimental set-ups and foreground models for future work.
 For convenience, we define symbols most commonly used in this paper in Table I.